-To understand the role of AGN feedback on the stellar kinematics, we examine the origin of the peculiarities in the $M_{*} - \sigma_{*}$ relation and the VDF from EAGLE-NoAGN simulation.
-Unlike the $M_{*}-\sigma_{*}$ relation we show in Figure \ref{fig:sigmacom}, we now investigate the the stellar mass to $\sigma_{*}$ relation, but based on the $M_{*}$ measured within 10 kpc aperture (i.e., $M_{*, z, 10~\rm kpc}$).
+To understand the role of AGN feedback on the stellar kinematics, we examined the origin of the peculiarities in the $M_{*} - \sigma_{*}$ relation and the VDF from the EAGLE-NoAGN simulation.
+Unlike the $M_{*}-\sigma_{*}$ relation we show in Figure \ref{fig:sigmacom}, we investigated the stellar mass-to-$\sigma_{*}$ relation, but based on the $M_{*}$ measured within a 10 kpc aperture (i.e., $M_{*, z, 10~\rm kpc}$).

 In Figure \ref{fig:apsigma}, the $M_{*, 10~\rm kpc} - \sigma_{*, z, 10~\rm kpc}$ relations derived from three simulations (i.e., EAGLE-50, EAGLE-eAGN-dT, and EAGLE-NoAGN) do not differ from each other, unlike the $M_{*} - \sigma_{*, z, 10~\rm kpc}$ relations shown in Figure \ref{fig:sigmacom}.
-The discrepancy between the $M_{*} - \sigma_{*, z, 10~\rm kpc}$ and $M_{*, z, 10~\rm kpc} - \sigma_{*, z, 10~\rm kpc}$ relations indicates that 1) the stellar velocity dispersion is directly proportional to the stellar mass within the aperture we measure the velocity dispersion and 2) the stellar mass distribution within galaxies varies depending on the AGN feedback models (resulting in the different slopes in $M_{*} - \sigma_{*, z, 10~\rm kpc}$ relations).
+The discrepancy between the $M_{*} - \sigma_{*, z, 10~\rm kpc}$ and $M_{*, z, 10~\rm kpc} - \sigma_{*, z, 10~\rm kpc}$ relations indicates that 1) the stellar velocity dispersion is directly proportional to the stellar mass within the aperture where we measured the velocity dispersion; and 2) the stellar mass distribution within galaxies varies depending on the AGN feedback models (resulting in the different slopes in $M_{*} - \sigma_{*, z, 10~\rm kpc}$ relations).
 Figure \ref{fig:apmass} shows that the mass concentration of simulated galaxies varies depending on the adopted AGN feedback model.
 For $\log M_{*} < 10.5$, the galaxies in the EAGLE-NoAGN (the green line) continue to follow a proportional relation with $M_{*}$, whereas galaxies in the other EAGLE simulations show systematically lower $\log M_{*, z, 10~\rm kpc}$, reflecting reduced mass concentrations within 10 kpc due to AGN feedback.

 Several physical mechanisms contribute to variations in the stellar mass distribution within galaxies (e.g., \citealp{Furlong2017, Choi2018}).
-First, galaxies naturally lose stellar mass as old stars through supernova explosions or during the asymptotic giant branch (AGB) phase.
+First, galaxies naturally lose stellar mass as old stars through supernova explosions or during the asymptotic-giant-branch (AGB) phase.
 Second, stellar mass redistribution occurs through mergers or interactions between galaxies.
 These two processes likely operate to a similar extent regardless of the AGN feedback model employed.